tooomm/paperless-ngx/docs/administration.md

 At this time, other metadata (such as correspondent or type) is not taken into account by the detection.

+The fuzzy match tool only checks unencrypted documents.

 ```
 document_fuzzy_match [--ratio] [--processes N]
 ```